+ABMI surveys 1656 random sites across Alberta.
+This systematic sample of Alberta's biota and ecosystems has been labeled "terrestrial data collection" because many of these sites are in uplands, although some occur in lowlands.
 The ABMI terrestrial data collection is designed to be implemented by a field crew of two.
 At least one of the crew members must have a strong background in identifying vascular plants.
 Both crew members must be able to identify common mammals and birds.
 Many of the non-vertebrate and non-vascular plant species can only be accurately identified by taxonomic experts.
 As a result, bryophyte, lichen, and mite specimens are collected in the field and later identified by experts in a laboratory.

 Data are collected for a wide variety of species and habitats at each ABMI terrestrial site (Table 1).
-A few additional soil and vegetation protocols are implemented at approximately 10% of the sites to meet National Forest Inventory needs.

 Table 1.
-Types of data collected at ABMI terrestrial sites.
+Types of data collected at ABMI terrestrial sit